 With the worsening trend toward short-term, localized torrential rain, there is an increased risk of the supply chain from Kao's plants to our customers being disrupted, with Kao being unable to deliver products on schedule, and a possible need to use roundabout routes over an extended period, leading to an increased environmental impact.
 When risks appear, in order to take appropriate measures in a short amount of time, subsidiaries are charged with managing product transport to our main market in Japan.

-CO2 emission during distribution (Japan)
+CO2 emissions from transportation (Japan)

-- \ Boundary: Kao Corporation and Kanebo Cosmetics Inc. - \ Assurance provided for CO2 emissions thoughtful s for society
+- Boundary: Kao Corporation and Kanebo Cosmetics Inc. - Assurance provided for CO2 emissions